2003scape/rscsundae/doc/features.md

   probably a problem with the collision detection code.
 * Chatting between 110 and 204 clients is currently not possible.
 * NPC/player actions should cause following to start.
+* Should be impossible for NPCs to walk through other NPCs and players.
+* Should be impossible for players to walk through aggressive NPCs.

 Content
 -------